-(a) a person included in the definition of "U.S. person" under Rule 902 of Regulation S under the 1933 Act; or
+- (a) a person included in the definition of "U.S. person" under Rule 902 of Regulation S under the 1933 Act; or - (b) a person excluded from the definition of "Non-United States person" as used in Commodity Futures Trading Commission ('CFTC') Rule 4.7.

-(b) a person excluded from the definition of a "Non-United States person" as used in Commodity Futures Trading Commission ("CFTC") Rule 4.7.
+For the avoidance of doubt a person is excluded from this definition of US Person only if they are outside both the definition of "U.S. person" in Rule 902 and the definition of "Non-United States person" under CFTC Rule 4.7.

-For the avoidance of doubt, a person is excluded from this definition of U.S. Person only if they are outside both the definition of "U.S. person" in Rule 902 and the definition of "Non-United States person" under CFTC Rule 4.7;
+'1933 Act'

-'1933 Act' the United States Securities Act of 1933 (as may be amended or re-enacted); '1940 Act' the United States Investment Company Act of 1940 (as may be amended or re-enacted); and value added tax.
+the United States Securities Act of 1933 (as may be amended or re-enacted); and value added tax.